 They feed on a wide range of insects, including the crop of pests, and honey bee larvae.
-They can finish 40 honey bees in a minute.
-The feed on the most nutrient-rich body parts such as flight muscles.
+Sparrow Bee can finish 40 honey bees in a minute.
+They feed on the most nutrient-rich body parts such as flight muscles.
 Each colony of hornets consists of 700 members.

 2. Venom — Deadly String of Giant Hornet

-Japanese hornets are very aggressive and fearless in nature.
+Japanese hornets are very aggressive and fearless.
 The sting of the hornet is lethal, not due to the allergic reactions but also due to its many toxins.
-The venom injects from 6 mm long stringer.
+The venom injects from a 6 mm long stringer.
 The pain-causing chemical is found in the venom of its sting which is Acetylcholine.
-The venom injects from the sting has an enzyme which dissolves the tissues.
-The repeated stinging from the dangerous Hornets could cause the death.
+The venom injects from the sting has an enzyme that dissolves the tissues.
+The repeated stinging from the dangerous Hornets could cause death.
 The venom can be detrimental to your red blood cells causing kidney failure and death.
 Every year from 30 to 40 deaths is recorded by the sting of this hornet.
 As the venom of the Giant Hornet is lethal, thus these are the most dangerous insects.
-The Giant Hornets attract to alcohol, sweet flavors, and human sweat.
+The Giant Hornets attract alcohol, sweet flavors, and human sweat.

 3. Tsetse Flies

-The most dangerous biting insect is Tsetse fly.
+The most dangerous biting insect is the Tsetse fly.
 It is native to Africa.
 The tsetse fly is just like the common housefly.
-Like other insects, it has body consist of three parts.
+Like other insects, it has a body consisting of three parts.
 The head has large eyes.
-The thorax is large, consist of three fused segments and also three pairs of legs attach to it.
+The thorax is large, consisting of three fused segments and also three pairs of legs attach to it.
 The abdomen is short.
 Two pairs of wings are present on the body.

 There are some characters through which one can distinguish the Tsetse fly from a house fly.

-- It has the long proboscis, which extends directly forward.
+- It has a long proboscis, which extends directly forward.

 - It can fold its wings on each other.